lunardidev/angular-login/README.md

 Node.js (NPM comes along with it)
 Yeoman (if you are using npm 1.2.10 or above, this will also automatically install Bower, Grunt) for modern workflow.
 Ruby, Sass and Compass for Sass CSS.

+## Introduction to the important files:

+- ".bowerrc": is used for config Twitter Bower

+- "bower.json": is the JSON file of Twitter Bower

+- "Gruntfile.js": is the configure file of Grunt.
+It is used to configure or define tasks and load Grunt plugins.

+- "package.json": is the JSON file of Grunt.
+This file is used by npm to store metadata for projects published as npm modules.
+You will list grunt and the Grunt plugins your project needs as devDependencies in this file.

+- "test/phpnit/composer.json": is used for config phpUnit

+- "test/karma.conf.js": is used for config karma for test javascript (tasks).